lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 find_way(matrix, 899, [], [])
 ```

-Running this script we get the string `RRDLDLDRDRRRURURDDRDDDLULDLDLDDDDDDDDDRRRDRDRRURRURRURRRUURDDDDDDRRDRURURRRDDRRURRDDDDDRDLDDDR` that is indeed a valid path to get from `matrix[0]` to `matrix[899]`.
+Running this script we get the string `"RRDLDLDRDRRRURURDDRDDDLULDLDLDDDDDDDDDRRRDRDRRURRURRURRRUURDDDDDDRRDRURURRRDDRRURRDDDDDRDLDDDR"` that is indeed a valid path to get from `matrix[0]` to `matrix[899]`.

 Sending this string to the server will give us the flag.